simoninireland/epyc/doc/hdf5labnotebook.rst

 whose files need to be readable by a range of tools over a long period.
 Specifically this affects exceptions, tracebacks, and ``datetime`` values, all of which are mapped to HDF5 strings (in ISO standard date format for the latter).
+Strings are in turn stored in ASCII, *not* Unicode.

 A little bit of patching happens for "known" metadata values (specifically :attr:`Experiment.START_TIME` and :attr:`Experiment.END_TIME`) which are automatically patched to ``datetime`` instances when loaded.
 List-valued results are supported, and can be "ragged" (not have the same length) across results.

 .. warning ::